shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 That's where you come in: please read it, spread the word (use the "#SummerNSA" hash-tag), and try to work on creating videos out of it.
 For all I care, it can be an animation or played by people resembling the fictionalised versions of the two protagonists.
+Moreover, its Creative Commons CC-by licence allows close to any reuse, as long as I am given credit.

+Let a thousand flowers bloom.

 A lot of people think the Snowden revelations are real, but I believe a large part of them are the products of minds with Manias, clinical depressions or schizophrenia attacks, all of which I believe are now the norm in the NSA, due to their secretive and paranoid, and ergo - miserable - nature.
+And we shouldn't be paranoid about that - because a paranoid person is unhappy and therefore - insecure.

 The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones, which contributes **nothing** to the